Randolph County, Georgia

 - 2000s: The county focuses on economic diversification and community development.

-This timeline provides a condensed summary of the historical journey of Randolph County, Georgia.
+This timeline provides a concise overview of the key events in the history of Randolph County, Georgia.